 At BSU we promote student leadership throughout the Secondary School.
 We believe it is important that our students learn to take responsibility and to develop the skills and confidence to do so.
 Students within the Secondary School elect representative leaders from the senior years.
 We are very proud of our student leaders; our Head students act as ambassadors for the school and our prefects carry out a number of roles around the school, both in Primary and Secondary.

-A new Student Council will be elected during the first half of the Autumn Term.
-Here is a message from a previous Head Student.
+A new Student Council was elected in the autumn of 2017.
+Here is a message from our current head students.

 What is the British School of Ulaanbaatar Student Council?

 The purpose of the Student Council is to provide a voice and to serve the student body and school as a whole at BSU.

 The Student Council meets several times every half term under the guidance of Mrs Edginton and Ms Morgan.

 What type of work does the Student Council do?

 The Student Council have been working hard to provide new services and experiences this year; we have already organised the Halloween Party and are currently working with the PTA to organise a spring ball.
 We have created origami roses to be sold on Valentine’s Day and run a stall at the Christmas Concert.

 There are more exciting ventures in the pipelines this includes (and is not limited to) bake sales, new games for the Summer Fair and an end of year celebration!